End of the Cold War

 Fall of the Berlin Wall

-After Hungary and Czechoslovakia open their borders to Austria, allowing tens of thousands of East Germans to escape to the West, the government of East Germany partially opens its border with West Germany.
-In the confusion over the new regulations, masses of East Germans gather at the Berlin Wall, overwhelming the guards and demanding to cross to the West.
-At 10:45 pm on 9 November, the guards relent.
-The Wall is swamped by celebrating East and West Germans, then torn down over the ensuing days.
+After Hungary and Czechoslovakia opened their borders to Austria, allowing tens of thousands of East Germans to escape to the West, the government of East Germany partially opened its border with West Germany.
+In the confusion over the new regulations, masses of East Germans gathered at the Berlin Wall, overwhelming the guards and demanding to cross to the West.
+At 10:45 pm on 9 November, the guards relented.
+The Wall was swamped by celebrating East and West Germans, then torn down over the ensuing days.